 Of course, different types of artists also receive particular benefits as appropriate to the particular perspectives, efforts and habits they develop.
 Some of the particular benefits of being feminine include being treated as beautiful, receiving posititive attention from men, having influence over men, receiving help from men for physically demanding or dangerous tasks, receiving protection from men when physically or emotionally threatened, being considered a good candidate for marriage and motherhood, and having faults in appearance or behavior more easily overlooked.

 Artists who produce other types of art might also enjoy some of those particular benefits.
 (For example, any celebrity artist has faults more easily overlooked, and even non-feminine women who artistically accentuate their sexuality can receive positive attention from men.)
-But only the art of femininity receives the whole set.
+But only the art of femininity receives the whole set of benefits.

 One current, subtle social movement demands the benefits of femininity should apply to even the most unfeminine women.
 This is, of course, nothing more than selfish entitlement.
 People who have not produced artwork have not earned the rewards of an artist.
 (Men face the same issue.
 Developing appropriate masculinity is an art that not only helps a man mature but also brings him social benefits.)